Treatment for Swallowing Disorders in Federal Way, WA

 There are a variety of disorders that can affect the throat and its important functions, including conditions that can make it difficult to complete regular motions such as swallowing.
 While many people tend to think of the functionality of their throat as a simple process, the complex muscle coordination needed to swallow can actually become quite difficult for some, leading to problems while eating or digesting food.

-Dr. Stern and his team are dedicated to providing comprehensive care to patients suffering from swallowing disorders.
+Dr. Ryan Stern and his team are dedicated to providing comprehensive care to patients suffering from swallowing disorders.
 Dr. Stern’s patients travel from all over nearby areas including Tacoma, Auburn, Renton and Kent to receive the best care.
 He will take the time to diagnose your symptoms and discover the best treatment option for you.
 Contact Dr. Stern’s office today at (253) 661-2520 and schedule your consultation today!

 Types of Swallowing Disorders